DANCING PANDAS

 Breathtaking Hunza Valley, Pakistan – 4 Day Itinerary

-Hunza Valley Pakistan glaciers trekking
+Hunza Valley Pakistan

 In addition, this area has a number of historical and cultural sites, making it a popular destination for tourists from all over the world.

-Getting Here
+Getting Here – Hunza Valley Pakistan

-The gorgeous Passu cones with our guide Ilyas
+The gorgeous Passu cones with our guide Ilyas – one of the top things to do in Hunza Valley Pakistan

 Visa

-The peaks of Hunza Valley Pakistan trekking glacier
+Hunza Valley Pakistan

-The peaks of Hunza Valley
+The peaks of Hunza Valley Pakistan

-Our goal was to travel to Islamabad, then to Hunza Valley and then overland to Afghanistan through Peshawar.
+Our goal was to travel to Islamabad, then to visit Hunza Valley and then overland to Afghanistan through Peshawar.
 We contacted one of the top guides for Afghanistan (who is actually Pakistani) to secure that part of our travels.
 Little did we know that getting the Pakistan visa was going to be much harder (for us) than the Afghan one!

 The “guide” suggested that we did not require the LOI (letter of invitation).
 And that we should just supply our Islamabad hotel information for the Pakistan visa.
 That was mistake number one.